fspdevs/VSF/README.md

 - Change all forms into Material Ui forms with validation(optional)
 - Make Client info editable/deletable for their respective reps
 - Identifty Provider configuration
+- Applications and forms should have a "Save and Continue" button

 # Styling